1 dead, 6 rescued after gas explosion levels Baltimore homes

 “Founded in 1816, BGE is the oldest gas distribution company in the nation.
 Like many older gas systems, a larger portion of its gas main and services infrastructure consists of cast iron and bare steel – materials that are obsolete and susceptible to failure with age,” the PSC wrote in a 2018 order approving a modernization plan.

-When aging pipes fail, then tend to make headlines.
+This area’s gas infrastructure was installed in the early 1960s.
+When aging pipes fail, they tend to make headlines.
 Last year, a gas explosion ripped the façade off a Maryland office complex in Columbia, affecting more than 20 businesses.
 No one was injured in the explosion early on a Sunday morning.
 In 2016, a gas main break forced the evacuation of the Baltimore County Circuit Courthouse.
 Under Armour Inc. had to evacuate its Baltimore office after a gas main break in 2012.

+BGE said in a statement late Monday that its most recent inspection of the gas mains and services in the area occurred in June and July of 2019 and did not identify any leaks.

 Baltimore City Council President Brandon Scott said he needs “the entire city of Baltimore right now to focus on hopeful prayers for those individuals that have been impacted by this.”

-Note: This story has been corrected to show that a quote about BGE being the “oldest gas distribution company in the nation” was written by the Maryland Public Service Commission, not BGE.